open-mmlab/mmpretrain/docs/en/install.md

 According to your needs, we support two install modes.

 - [Use as a Python package](#use-as-a-python-package): In this mode, you just want to call MMClassification's APIs or import MMClassification's modules in your project.
 - [Develop based on MMClassification (Recommended)](#develop-based-on-mmclassification): In this mode, you want to develop your own image classification task or new features based on MMClassification framework.
+For example, you want to add new dataset or new models.
 And you can use all tools we provided.

 ### Use as a Python package